volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

     }
   }

-  // One of the arguments from this list "lb_port port automatic_port" must be set port = "9080"
+  // One of the arguments from this list "port automatic_port lb_port" must be set port = "9080"

   // One of the arguments from this list "no_tls use_tls" must be set